 Depending on the type and size of the healthcare system, healthcare management may involve a number of teams working in unison to manage the system at every level.

-Healthcare management may involve the oversight and management of:
+Public Health management may involve the oversight and management of:

 - An entire healthcare system

 - Specific facilities, such as physician’s practices, hospitals, and home health agencies

 - Specific departments or units, such as critical care units, emergency departments, and cardiac care units

 - Specific clinical areas, such as nursing, physical therapy, and cardiology